by Sara Gottfried, MD

-In my upcoming book, Brain Body Diet, I discuss the case of one of my patients, who represents the type of person who overexercises.
+In my latest book, Brain Body Diet, I discuss the case of one of my patients, who represents the type of person who overexercises.
 This patient “idles high.”
 She is stuck in hyperarousal, the specific physiological condition prior to addiction.
 It’s a state of heightened physical and emotional tension marked by anxiety, stress, exaggerated startle response, insomnia, fatigue, and accentuated personality traits.
 She also has what I call a “spread addiction,” addictive behaviors spread across multiple stimuli—exercise being one of them.
 Some may also define it as a Type A personality: ambitious, competitive, driven, and impatient.
 It can be difficult to lose weight in this way.

 The other groups of people who overexercise include the following:

 - Women who are trying to lose weight, but are going about it all wrong.
 As you know, fat loss in women is different than fat loss in men—but that’s a topic for another time!